UnixJunkie/daft/README.md

 one meta-data server (on the node where the user is interacting with the system or remote).

+The MDS knows a set of states (each state is a set of files).
+The state is associated with a number and this number is incremented each time a new file is added to the system.
+For performance, DS should update their state by asking just the delta with the last state they knew.

-commands the system should provide:
+### commands the system should provide:

 put list_of_files_or_dirs
     # publish files or directories into the system